The Simplicity of Physical Laws: Theoretical Benefits

-does not diverge when iterated starting from $z=0$.
-(For example, $c=-1$ is in this set but $c=1$ is not, since the sequence $(0,-1,0,-1,0,-1, ...)$ is bounded but $(0,1,2,5,26,677,458330, ...)$ is not.
-For a nice description and visualization, see \cite[ch.3-4]{roger1989emperor}.)
-The pattern on the complex plane is surprisingly intricate and rich.
-It is a striking example of what is called the fractal structure.
-When we zoom in, we see sub-structures that resemble the parent structure.
-When we zoom in again, we see sub-sub-structures that resemble the sub-structures and the parent structure.
-And so on.
-Interestingly, they closely resemble, but they are not exactly the same.
-As we zoom in further, there will always be surprises waiting for us.
-Each scale of magnification will reveal something new.
+does not diverge when iterated from $z=0$.
+(For example, $c=-1$ belongs to this set because the sequence $(0,-1,0,-1,0,-1, ...)$ is bounded, whereas $c=1$ does not because the sequence $(0,1,2,5,26,677,458330, ...)$ diverges.
+For a detailed description and visualization, see \cite[ch.3-4]{roger1989emperor}.)
+The Mandelbrot set exhibits a striking fractal structure, where zooming in reveals self-similar substructures at every level of magnification, yet always with novel elements.

-Now, let us endow the Mandelbrot set with physical significance.
-We regard the Mandelbrot set on the complex plane as corresponding to the distribution of matter over a two-dimensional spacetime, which we call the \textit{Mandelbrot world}, $\xi_M$.
+Now, let us endow the Mandelbrot set with physical significance and interpret it as the distribution of matter in a two-dimensional spacetime, which we call the \textit{Mandelbrot world}, $\xi_M$.
 We stipulate that the fundamental law of the Mandelbrot world is the rule just described, which we denote by $L_M$.
-The fundamental law is compatible with exactly one world.\footnote{It is worth noting that the patterns of the Mandelbrot world are not fine-tuned, as they are stable under certain changes to the law.
+The fundamental law is compatible with exactly one world.\footnote{We note that the patterns of the Mandelbrot world are not exceptionally fine-tuned, as they are stable under certain changes to the law.
 For example, as \cite[p.94]{roger1989emperor} points out, other iterated mappings such as $ f_c (z) = z^3 + iz^2+ c $ can produce similar patterns. }